filmil/checklists/README.md

+*NOTE*:  This repository is obsolete.
+I no longer rely on it for anything.

 This is a collection of aircraft checklists, intended for personal use.

 You are free to download and adapt for your use.
 However, DO NOT use